Our Blog | Learning Centre | Yard Dawgs Lawn Care

 In order to treat necrotic ring spots effectively, you need to do the following:

-Red thread, otherwise known as pink patch, is quite a common fungal disease.
+Red thread, otherwise known as pink patch, is a common lawn disease that can develop rapidly under the right conditions.
 The thing about this disease that makes it particularly dangerous is that it can occur overnight if the conditions are right.
 It causes reddish or pink threads to appear on grass blades.

 Red thread oftentimes attacks your grass during warmer and humid seasons.
 Law lawn soils are especially prone to this disease and are nutrient-deficient or poorly drained.